shonejj/ci4_crud/README.md

 the reg.php is the controller

 the " database , routes and pager " has also been uploaded here for the connection and no.of post per page .(replace them inside : app/config)

+the url to run the project is <your host name>/reg

+in my case i run my project in the port 8080 so : localhost:8080/reg